logzio/logz-docs/_source/user-guide/infrastructure-monitoring/p8s-importing-dashbds.md

 ---

 You can import your existing dashboards to Logz.io either manually or via a bulk process.
-Notification endpoints and dashboard annotations are not imported: You'll need to recreate them in Logz.io.

 ### Importing individual dashboards